 Each team will get a copy of another team's project and do extensive testing of it.
-You will be added to the other team's github project.
+You will be added to the other team's github project as a read-only member which will let you create new Issues on their repo.
 Add all the bugs you find on the project as github issues.
-A-teams will find at least a dozen bugs.
+The other team will label them.
+A-teams will find at least a dozen bugs, typically.

 When testing the other group's project you need to:

 - Add every bug you find to their Issues list.
 Use screenshots whenever useful (google: how to take screenshot on iphone/android/whatever)

 - When you are done testing, tell the other group.

 When being tested you will assign labels to each issue the testers submit.
 Namely:

 - Use the bug label for bug issues.
 Add it to the 1.0 Milestone.

 - If it is not exactly a bug, but something that really should be added, you can add an issue about it with the enhancement label.

 - If it is a duplicate of an existing Issue, write a comment pointing to the Issue you want to keep, add the built-in duplicate label and close it.